 Friends of Astoria Column

 Jordan Schnitzer’s family roots on the north coast go back to before the turn of the 20th century to his grandfather Sam Schnitzer.
-After emigrating from Russia with twelve cents in his pocket, Sam moved to Astoria, living in a house a few feet from where the Rio Café is today.
+After emigrating from Russia with twelve cents in his pocket, Sam moved to Astoria, Oregon, living in a house a few feet from where the Rio Café is today.
 To quote from the book Astorians, Eccentric and Extraordinary “He was a Russian immigrant who literally went from rags to riches.
 In 1905 Sam started knocking on doors throughout the Astoria and Warrenton area asking for rags, metal and even old fishing boots.
 Sam’s one-man scrap enterprise grew into a steel recycling, shipping and real estate conglomerate.”
 This conglomerate is now the well-known Schnitzer Steel business located in Portland, Oregon.

 Jordan Schnitzer has been connected to Astoria since before he was born.
-His mother, while pregnant with him, climbed the 164 steps to the top of the Column.
+His mother, while pregnant with him, climbed all 164 steps to the top of the Column.
 At the request of then mayor, Edith Henningsgaard-Miller, he co-founded the Friends of Astoria Column in 1988 and has served as president for the past 30 years.
 He led the restoration of the column in 1995 and continues to promote and enhance this significant landmark, and another major restoration in 2015.
 Both Arlene and Jordan have supported the restoration of the Liberty Theater and the Garden of Surging Waves.

 In addition to their personal support of the community, The Harold & Arlene Schnitzer CARE Foundation also administers their youth philanthropy program, CommuniCare, in both Astoria High School and Warrenton High School.
 In the past 3 years, participating students have granted $53,528 to local community non-profits and $21,150 into their own school programs.